pixelcure/pb/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.

+If there are any issues please email pthibedeau@gmail.com